-- Now that the second layer is cut remove one block at a time and add a layer of fireplace motor (comes in caulking tube) on top of the first layer.
+- Now that the second layer is cut, remove one block at a time and add a layer of fireplace motor (comes in a caulking tube) on top of the first layer.

 - repeat steps 2-5 until you reach your desired height for the DIY grill patio.

 3. Filling up firebox cavity 2 options:

-If your using paver gravel to fill the inside of your firebox skip steps 1-3
+If you’re using paver gravel to fill the inside of your firebox skip steps 1-3.

-- If cavity is filled with paver stone.
+- If the cavity is filled with paver stone.
 Apply fireplace mortar on 1/4 of the floor.

-- Add full size firebrick cut as needed to fit using wet saw.
+- Add a full size firebrick cut as needed to fit using a wet saw.

-- Continue steps 1-2 until floor of firebox is fire bricked.
+- Continue steps 1-2 until the floor of the firebox is fire bricked.

-- Insert firebricks on the interior side walls.
-Cut as needed with wet saw.
+- Insert fire bricks on the interior side walls.
+Cut as needed with a wet saw.

-- Remove one firebrick as a time and apply fireplace mortar and reinstall.
-Continue process until first layer is complete.
+- Remove one firebrick at a time and apply fireplace mortar and reinstall.
+Continue the process until the first layer is complete.

 - Continue steps 4-5 until you reach the countertop.

-- Let mortar dry to manufactures suggest time.
+- Let mortar dry to the manufacturer’s suggested time.

-Install Countertop.
-Always seal countertops.
-Typical Countertops include:
+- Install Countertop.
+Always seal your countertops.
+Typical outdoor countertops options include:

 - Paver Stone